ManuelVargas1251/Daily-Hyperlink-Color-Changer/README.md

 After it's found the current date, it will then find all elements with the 'a' hyperlink code and replace the default color with the one specified in the if statement.

-You can view a demo on my main site: manuelvargas.me
+You can view a demo on my main site: (manuelvargas.me)[manuelvargas.me]